scaffold-eth/scaffold-eth/README.md

 # Accessing IPFS with Infura

-> We're going to be using the ipfs-http-client method, you can see this and other options at [Infura](https://docs.infura.io/infura/networks/ipfs/how-to/make-requests).
+We're going to be using the ipfs-http-client method, you can see this and other options at [Infura](https://docs.infura.io/infura/networks/ipfs/how-to/make-requests).
 The code uses a .env file to protect yourself from uploading your Infura keys to your git repo.
 THIS DOES NOT PROTECT YOUR KEYS WHEN YOUR APP IS DEPLOYED PUBLICLY!!!

-'''bash
 const ipfsClient = require('ipfs-http-client');

 const { REACT_APP_INFURA_ID, REACT_APP_INFURA_SECRET } = process.env;